Martin497/Conformal-novelty-detection-for-replicate-point-patterns/README.md

 - simulation_study/multipleGET.R `Run a simulation study using the multiple global envelope test by concatenating the functional summary statistics.`

 ### Sweat gland data
-- MMCTest_sweat_gland.R `Implementation of the naïve MMCTest procedure on the sweat gland data in which independent p-values are computed and saved.`
+- sweat_gland/MMCTest_sweat_gland.R `Implementation of the naïve MMCTest procedure on the sweat gland data in which independent p-values are computed and saved.`
+- sweat_gland/CMMCTest_sweat_gland.R `Implementation of the proposed CMMCTest procedure on the sweat gland data in which conformal p-values are computed and saved.`
+- sweat_gland/graphical_interpretation_sweat_gland.R `Computing data needed for the graphical interpretation.`

 #### From https://github.com/mikkoku/SweatPaper
-- abc_mcmc_sampler.jl `Implementation of the ABC-MCMC sampler for the generative model.`
+- sweat_gland/abc_mcmc_sampler.jl `Implementation of the ABC-MCMC sampler for the generative model.`
+- sweat_gland/generative_model.jl `Implementation of the generative model.`
+- sweat_gland/sequential_model_with_noise.jl `Implementation of the sequential model with noise.`
+- sweat_gland/readpattern.jl `Loading the data file.`

 ### Recreating figures
 - Figure 1: numerical_FWER/polyFWER.py